RossCasey/SecureDrop/README.md

 3. Open a browser and navigate to `http://localhost:3000/test`

 ## Security
 In order to make the application as secure as possible, Secure Drop only supports browsers that implement WebCrypto.
+Support is planned for older browsers using the JavaScript cryptography libraries provided by [Stanford.](https://bitwiseshiftleft.github.io/sjcl/)

 ## Browser Support
 | Firefox | Chrome | Opera | Safari | Edge | Internet Explorer | Chrome for iOS | Safari for iOS | Firefox for iOS | Chrome for Android |